Skip to content

 The aggregate models (Gravity, Huff, Regression) work with averages.
 But averages hide crucial variation:

-• A zone with median income HK$35,000 contains both HK$15,000 and HK$80,000 households
+• A zone with median income contains both very low and very high earners

 • Age distribution matters: students, young professionals, and retirees eat differently